 Cost reduction is the driving force behind moving to a contract manufacturing relationship.

-Countries such as India, Vietnam, and China offer a massive workforce at a reduced rate compared with U.S. manufacturing and they will still produce reliable products.
+Countries such as India, Mexico, and China offer a massive workforce at a reduced rate compared with U.S. manufacturing and they will still produce reliable products.

 Each country comes with a unique set of challenges.

-India, however, has massive power supply issues that could disrupt production and Vietnam just does not have the manufacturing capacity available in China and India.
+India, however, has massive power supply issues that could disrupt production and Mexico just does not have the manufacturing capacity available in China and India.

 We have been working with international foundries for years, and our network of vetted partners has the ability to affordably produce high-quality parts and components for your company.